 Redline a standard step

 Redlining a standard step works the same way.
-Click the ellipsis next to the step title and click Redline Step.Approve redlines
+Open the run step’s More actions menu and click Put Step into Redline.Approve redlines

 The number of approvers required and the roles allowed to review are configurable.
 See set the redline approver count, configure procedure reviewer roles, and configure standard step reviewer roles.